Belenos RC

 Belenos Rugby Club, known as Pasek Belenos for sponsorship reasons, is a Spanish rugby union team based in Avilés, in the region of Asturias (Spain).
 For the season 2019/2020 they play in División de Honor B, second most important league in Spanish rugby.

 Home ground

 Belenos Avilés play at the Muro de Zaro, which is located in Llaranes in South-east Avilés, with capacity of around 5,000.
 This stadium was originally built for football; however Belenos managed to use it as home ground following an agreement with Avilés council in 2004.

 Prior to settling down in their current stadium, the team had been moving to different home grounds throughout the seasons.
 They started playing in sand pitch of Las Arobias, sand pitch of Ferrota and grass pitches of Pillarno and La Morgal.

-Currently the club is in talks with Avilés council for building up the first specific infrastructure for rugby in the city and the shire (stadium with stands, gym, toilets, etc).
+In 2020, the club was in talks with Avilés council for building up the first specific infrastructure for rugby in the city and the shire (stadium with stands, gym, toilets, etc).